charroux/ethereum/README.md

 <img src="images/privateKey.png">

-Check the output and notice the displayed contract address, then replace the address in the interaction program (don't forget the account private key:
+Launch the program, then check the output and notice the displayed contract address, then replace the address in the interaction program (don't forget the account private key:

 ```
 SelecTrain selecTrain = SelecTrain.load("CONTRACT ADDRESS", web3j, Credentials.create("PRIVATE KEY"), new DefaultGasProvider());